Why use a baby monitor?

 There are several apps that let you turn 2 phones or tablets into a monitor, functioning as either an audio or video monitor, depending on the app.
 These are often not as sensitive or as high quality as specially designed baby monitors.

 This monitor is placed underneath your baby's cot sheet.
 It sends an alarm if your baby does not move for a set time.
 There are no approved standards in Australia for movement monitors sold to the public.

 Heart and breathing monitor

 These monitors use electrode dots attached to the baby's chest to monitor chest movement and the electrical activity of the heart.
 An alarm goes off if the heart rate falls below a set level, or if there is a long pause in the baby's breathing.
-Sometimes these monitors come in the form of a wearable device.
+Sometimes, these monitors come in the form of a wearable device.
 Some of them are linked to a computer, which assesses how serious the situation is.

 Oxygen measurement monitors and oximeters

-Monitors for hearing impaired parents
+Monitors for hearing impaired carers